sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![MS MAP](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-map.jpg)

-The on-board MAP sensor is connected with a 1/8" vacuum hose to any vacuum port on the intake manifold.
+The onboard MAP sensor is connected with a 1/8" vacuum hose to any vacuum port on the intake manifold.
 Air pressure is one way for the ECU to see engine load.
 More pressure means more load.
 Turbo or supercharger?
-You're definitely going to need this.
-NA, depends on ITBS or not.
-For NA with a big plenum, you'll also have something like this.
-For ITBS, you probably won't but doesn't hurt to add.
+You're going to need this.
+NA depends on ITBS or not.
+You'll also have something like this for NA with a big plenum.
+For ITBS, you probably won't need it,but doesn't hurt to add.

 Read more about how the sensor works here: [https://www.nxp.com/docs/en/data-sheet/MPX4250D.pdf](https://www.nxp.com/docs/en/data-sheet/MPX4250D.pdf).
 There is no pinout because it's already integrated on the ECU.
 If you're not using this type of sensor, follow your specific part diagram.